jtauber/functional-differential-geometry/symbolic.rst

 >>> e(a=5)
 1256

+If the necessary symbols are still not provided, the expression remains
+deferred:

 >>> e(f=5)
 ((a + 1) + ((2 * a) * (a ** 3)))

 >>> x = Sym("x")
 >>> y = Sym("y")